ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 		{-# RULES "foo" forall (f :: forall a. [a] -> Int). foo (/\a. \(xs::[a]) -> 1 + f @a xs) = 2 + foo f #-}

-	The proposal could be change such that this rule would match the expression:
+	The proposal could be changed such that this rule would match the expression:
 	::

 		foo (/\b. \(ys::[b]).
 1 + (reverse @b (take @b 3 ys)))